Self-medication: CNS depressants

 Alcohol and sedative/hypnotic drugs, such as barbiturates and benzodiazepines, are central nervous system (CNS) depressants that lower inhibitions via anxiolysis.
 Depressants produce feelings of relaxation and sedation, while relieving feelings of depression and anxiety.
 Though they are generally ineffective antidepressants, as most are short-acting, the rapid onset of alcohol and sedative/hypnotics softens rigid defenses and, in low to moderate doses, provides relief from depressive affect and anxiety.
 As alcohol also lowers inhibitions, alcohol is also hypothesized to be used by those who normally constrain emotions by attenuating intense emotions in high or obliterating doses, which allows them to express feelings of affection, aggression and closeness.
-Most patients that have been hospitalized for substance use or alcohol dependence reported using drugs in response to depressive symptoms.
+Most patients that have been hospitalized for substance use or alcohol dependence reported using drugs in response to depressive symptoms; self-medication makes diagnosing a psychiatric disorder very difficult in substance abusers.
 This type of misuse is more likely in men than in women.
-This makes diagnosing a psychiatric disorder very difficult in substance abusers, because of self medicating.